 So I spoke to Mary McCabe, who was Director of the Cancer Survivorship Initiative.
 She had a similar idea, and we decided to start this together.
-In March 2008, we started working on it along with a designer in the Department of Communications, Larissa Regala.
+In March 2008, we started working on it along with a designer in the Department of Marketing & Communications, Larissa Regala.
 We published our first issue in June 2008.

 Where did the name Bridges come from?

 The bridge represents the goal of our publication.
 We hope that we are able to connect people.
 When Bridges first started, a young man named Duane Bailey-Castro was asked to be on our advisory committee.
 He was an avid photographer and Hodgkin lymphoma patient and loved to take photographs of the bridges around New York City.
 So we used one of his photos of the Brooklyn Bridge as our cover.Back to top

 Who decides what survivorship issues are covered in each issue?